JHMuir/ACM-Survivors/Assets/POWERUPS/README.txt

-To make a new powerup, make a prefab object and Instantiate() it into the scene when you want it
+To make a new powerup, make a prefab object

+IMPORTANT: To add your powerup to the list of random powerups, go to the LevelUpScreen Object, and add it to the list at the bottom of the inspector